TestingAndLearning/google-homepage/README.md

 My first project from theodinproject.com.

+Screenshot of webpage being replicated included in screenshot.png.

 More info about project at:
 http://www.theodinproject.com/web-development-101/html-css?ref=lnav